-In 2017-2018, a majority of GSSD schools will be utilizing outcome-based report cards in a variety of grade levels from Kindergarten to Grade 8.
+In 2018-2019, all GSSD schools will be utilizing outcome-based report cards from Kindergarten to Grade 8.
 Schools will be moving towards using this reporting approach in Grade 9 over the next two years.
-To determine the implementation schedule at your area school please refer to the following link: Outcome Based Report Card Implementation Schedule (as of May 2018).
+To determine the implementation schedule at your area school please refer to the following link: GSSD Outcome Based Report Card Implementation Schedule - 2018-19.

 The change to outcome-based reporting has come about due to provincial Ministry of Education curriculum renewal over the past five years.
 Now, what students know, understand and can do is stated in outcomes.
 Report card changes align with how instruction is now centered on outcomes.
 A number or letter mark does not provide an accurate reflection of a student's performance in a particular subject.
 For example, a student in math might be doing extremely well in measurement but struggling with fractions.
 A single number grade would not tell you this but now, by providing information on each learning outcome (measurement and fractions), parents/guardians will get a clearer understanding of exactly how a student is doing in each subject.
 If your school or community would like to learn more about outcome-based reporting, please feel free to contact Lisa Wotherspoon, Superintendent of Education, at 306-786-4751.

 Background and FAQs regarding Outcome-based Report Cards in GSSD

 |Language Arts Rubric at Grade 4 ||ELA 4 Assess and Reflect|

 |Physical Ed.
 Rubric at Grade 3 ||Grade 3 PE Relationships|

 |Math Rubric at Grade 9 ||Grade 9 Math Numbers|